ssaavedraa/argus/README.md

 - Every react functional component should use arrow function syntax
 - Pages and layout should be exported as default, ui components should be exported as a const
+- Pages subfolder should follow the same file structure as app router